How many Catholics are there in Australia?

 How many religious sisters and brothers are there in Australia?

-The 2014-15 Official Directory of the Catholic Church in Australia records that there are 4,973 religious sisters and 784 religious brothers in Australia.
+The 2018-19 Official Directory of the Catholic Church in Australia records that there are 4,161 religious sisters and 679 religious brothers in Australia.
 In 2007, there were about 5,700 religious sisters and 1,020 religious brothers in Australia.
 The sisters belong to orders, or congregations, such as the Josephites (founded by Mary McKillop), the Sisters of Mercy, the Sisters of Charity, the Family Care Sisters, and many others.
-In all, there are over 100 congregations of women religious in Australia and five congregations of brothers, including the Christian Brothers, the Marist Brothers and the De La Salle Brothers.
+In all, there are just under 100 congregations of women religious in Australia and five congregations of brothers, including the Christian Brothers, the Marist Brothers and the De La Salle Brothers.

-The Catholic Community in Australia, Robert E. Dixon (Open Book, 2005) This book is available from the ACBC’s Pastoral Research Office (Contact PRO) , or the Christian Research Association www.cra.org.au
+The Catholic Community in Australia, Robert E. Dixon (Open Book, 2005) This book is available from the ACBC National Centre for Pastoral Research (Contact NCPR) , or the Christian Research Association www.cra.org.au

 For more information about Australian Catholic dioceses: Dioceses Information in Australia.